 Students, faculty and staff receive emails to their University accounts and text messages to their cellphones if the number is registered in the campus directory.
 More information about the Alert Carolina program is found in Emergency Notification Systems and Crime Alerts.

 Members of the University community are encouraged to report crimes and incidents directly to UNC Police at the contact information listed below.
-However, it’s understandable that some may prefer to report to other individuals or offices within the University.
-As such, the campus community can also report crimes to Campus Security Authorities.
+However, it is understandable some may prefer to report to other individuals or offices within the University.
+As such, the campus community can also report crimes to Campus Security Authorities (CSAs).
 The Clery Act requires the University to designate employees with significant responsibility for student and campus activities outside of normal classroom instruction as CSAs.
 CSAs include but are not limited to: deans and department heads, athletics coaches and player support personnel, community directors and resident advisors, and many staff within Student Affairs.

 Professional counselors acting in the scope of their professional license are not considered CSAs and are not required to report crimes for inclusion into this report.
 However, they are encouraged to share information about the various support and reporting options on campus and in the community with those they serve.
 In addition, the following offices have been officially designated as places where University community members should report crimes:

-- UNC Police Department: Public Safety Building, 285 Manning Drive
+- UNC Police: Public Safety Building, 285 Manning Drive

 911 (emergency) │ (919) 962-8100 (non-emergency)